‘In a Bind’: Some New Yorkers Reject Transition to Electric School Buses, Despite Mandate

 In a recent state-commissioned report assessing the state’s primary school funding formula, the Rockefeller Institute of Government noted the “enormous costs” to school districts of the electric bus mandate and recommended that the state “fully underwrite the costs.”

 Administrators in the Newfield Central School District, just outside Ithaca, believed applying for federal funding for the school buses was a responsible financial choice.
-They need 12 to 14 buses daily for the district’s 636 students, according to District Superintendent Eric Hartz.
+They need 12 to 14 buses daily for the district’s 636 students, according to Superintendent Eric Hartz.

 The district received a $1.2 million grant from the EPA to purchase three buses.
 The remote district doesn’t have good internet service, so initially there was some trouble getting the bus chargers synced up to WiFi, but they’ve been running without incident since October 1.